Contract & Grievances

 Grievances Alleging Discrimination:

-If the grievances alleges a violation of Article 14 or the university’s discrimination policies, the grievances is investigated by the Office of Investigations and Civil Rights Compliance.
-The OICRC will meet with the grievant and union representative (if they choose to have one) and determine whether an investigation is warranted.
-If an investigation is determined to not be warranted, the grievant will be denied.
+If the grievance alleges a violation of Article 14 or the university’s discrimination policies, the grievances is investigated by the Office of Equal Opportunity and Access.
+OEOA will meet with the complainant and union representative (if they choose to have one) and determine whether an investigation is warranted.
+If an investigation is determined to not be warranted, the complaint will be denied.

-If an investigation proceeds, the OICRC will meet with all relevant parties to determine if there has been a violation.
-The OICRC investigation can last up to 60 business days.
-If the OICRC finds there was a violation, the grievance will be upheld and referred to the Provost’s Office for a decision on the remedy.
-If the OICRC finds no violation, then the grievant can proceed to the arbitration process.
+If an investigation proceeds, they will meet with all relevant parties to determine if there has been a violation.
+The OEOA investigation can lasts typically up to 90 business days though more complex cases can take significantly longer.
+If the OEOA finds there was a violation, the complaint will be upheld and referred to the Provost’s Office for a decision on the remedy.
+If the OEOA finds no violation, then the complaint will return to ELR to determine if University policies were violated.

 Memoranda of Understanding